ArmanR9/RiemmanSumApp/README.md

 ### 0. Limitations

-Currently the Riemman Sum Calculator can only compute functions of the type
+Currently, the Riemman Sum Calculator can only compute functions of the type
 - Fundamental trigonometric operations (sin, cos, tan)
 - log and ln(x)
 - linear functions